schuchert/schuchert.github.io/_posts/2021-02-18-TimeTravel.md

 ```

 ### Part of Application Configuration
-For systemClock this to be injected, there needs to be a bean in the Spring confiruation.
+For systemClock this to be injected, there needs to be a bean in the Spring configuration.
 The special sauce is a
+combination of two annotations:
+* `@Configuration` enhance the Spring context with some bean instances
+* `@Bean` Define a Spring bean that can be autowired into a component

-combination of `@Configuration` and a `@Bean`.
-This can be on its own class, or as in this example added to the
+This can be on its own class or, in this simple example, placed on the`@SpringBootApplication` directly.
-Application class:
 ```java
 @SpringBootApplication
 @Configuration